The Schwinger action principle for classical systems: Introduction

 On the other hand, it is perhaps less known that classical mechanics can be formulated as a theory of operators acting on a Hilbert space.
 This idea goes back to Koopman and von Neumann \cite{KvN1,KvN2}, and it is usually referred to as the KvN theory (see \cite{KvN3} for a review).
 The KvN theory has been used to study the relations between quantum and classical mechanics \cite{QC,QC2,QC3,QC4,QC5}.
 Moreover, tools originally developed for quantum mechanics have been applied to purely classical systems \cite{app1,app2,app3,app4,app5,app6}.
 The KvN formalism has also received attention in the context of quantum-classical hybrid theories \cite{hybrid,hybrid2,hybrid3,hybrid4,hybrid5}.

 Following the idea of investigating quantum concepts in classical scenarios, in this paper we explore the Schwinger action principle \cite{S,S2} in the context of operational classical mechanics.

-In quantum mechanics the Schwinger action principle can be regarded as the differential form of Feynman path integrals \cite{variation 0}, and it has several applications in quantum mechanics and quantum field theory \cite{variation1,variation2,variation3}.
+The Schwinger action principle can be regarded as the differential form of Feynman path integrals \cite{variation 0}, and it has applications in quantum mechanics and quantum field theory \cite{variation1,variation2,variation3}.

-We will show that the Schwinger action principle can be applied to the KvN theory and that it leads to the correct classical equations of motion.
-We will also show that, despite being written in terms of operators, the Schwinger action principle can be interpreted as a variational principle.
+We will show that the Schwinger action principle can be applied to classical mechanics and that it leads to the the KvN equations of motion.
+We will also show that, despite being written in terms of operators, the Schwinger action principle can be interpreted as a variational principle in the special case of velocity-independent forces.
 However, the action that is made stationary is not a functional of paths in the tangent bundle of configuration space, as is the case for Hamilton's principle.
 The above makes the Schwinger action principle unlike any other method from analytical mechanics.